Aequitas seeks broad support to build innovative and cost-efficient exchange that levels the playing field for all market participants

 Aequitas will deliver on its mandate by meeting four key objectives:

-Provide all types of issuers with solutions to access the capital they
+- Provide all types of issuers with solutions to access the capital they need to grow.

 The Aequitas Value Propositions